openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

    - Due to the dominant runtime overhead on the host device, dynamic shapes may perform worse than static shapes on a discrete GPU.
    - Dynamic rank is not supported.

+To support dynamic shape execution, the following basic infrastructures are implemented:

+- Runtime shape inference : Infers the output shapes of each primitive for a new input shape at runtime
+- Shape agnostic kernels : New kernels that can run arbitrary shapes.
+If shape agnostic kernel is not available, the required kernel is compiled at runtime for each shape.
+- Asynchronous kernel compilation : Even when a shape agnostic kernel is available, the GPU plugin compiles an optimal kernel for the given shape and preserve it in the in-memory cache for future use.
+- In-memory cache : Preserves kernels compiled in runtime and weights reordered for the specific kernels

 Bounded dynamic batch
 -----------------------------------------------------------

-It is worth noting that the internal behavior differs from general cases in cases where only the batch dimension is dynamic and has a fixed upper bound, a.k.a bounded batch dynamic shape.
+It is worth noting that the internal behavior differs from general cases if only the batch dimension is dynamic and has a fixed upper bound, a.k.a bounded batch dynamic shape.
 While general dynamic shape can run on one compiled model, the GPU plugin creates ``log2(N)`` (``N`` - is an upper bound for batch dimension here) low-level execution graphs for batch sizes equal to powers of 2 to emulate dynamic behavior in the bounded dynamic batch.
 As a result, an incoming infer request with a specific batch size is executed via a minimal combination of internal networks.